hammerheim-game/hammerheim-rules/5-warbands.md

 handmaidens of Sigmar.
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 6
-Weapons/Armour: The Novices may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armor: The Novices may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.